MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New: Add payment timeout hours option to EDD.
+* New: Added option to choose default currencies on checkout.
 * Fix: Load CSS on the checkout page for those themes that don't have WooCommerce support.
 * Fix: Default WooCommerce payment timeout is now 6 hours instead of 72.